Are you ready to roll up your sleeves and dig into some of your data? Of course you are! Let’s start with your sales data.

 [p.s.
 And I was serious about that “bonus points” comment above.
 You’d be surprised just how much trends will POP! when you have them in a bar graph.]

 [p.p.s.
-I mentioned Tableau above because it’s a piece of software that I use regularly and find extremely useful.
+I mentioned Tableau above because it’s a piece of software that I use regularly and find extremely helpful.
 I’m not an affiliate and have no connection with the company.]